What is Low-Code | Low-Code Guide

 On the opposite side of the spectrum, you have commercial off-the-shelf applications.
-These are pre-built and configured to solve specific problems like managing sales opportunities (CRM), website content, or digital marketing campaigns.
+These solutions are pre-built and configured to tackle specific challenges like managing sales opportunities (CRM), website content, or digital marketing campaigns.
 Organizations purchase a COTS solution because there’s minimum customization needed or they need to automate a complex business process (like CRM), and using traditional code would be expensive and time-consuming.

 However, with the advent of no-code and low-code solutions, many of these dynamics have changed.

 No-code platforms put business users directly in the driver’s seat.
-True to the name, these solutions involve no need to write a single line of code once they are launched.
+True to the name, there is no need to write a single line of code to deliver an application.
 Instead, they rely on forms, configuration, and simple input tools to manage the experience.

 No-code solutions are great for solving individual basic department issues, like updating content or assets on a page, without pulling the attention of developers away from other projects.

 However, no-code tools are limited in terms of bringing about large-scale innovations or building new platforms.
 They typically are more difficult and expensive to extend, and while fast to set up and use, they are often limited in their flexibility and functionality.

 Low-code development platforms use visual software development environments to allow enterprise developers and citizen developers to drag and drop application components, connect them together and create mobile or web apps.
 This way, it reduces the labor allocated to key-stroke code writing.

 The primary benefits of low-code solutions are speed, agility, and the flat learning curve that allow organizations to accelerate the onboarding of new developers.